 The Landmark for Peace (also known as the Kennedy-King National Commemorative Site) at the Dr. Martin Luther King, Jr. Park is an Indianapolis must-see monument.

-The monument, which features Martin Luther King and Robert Kennedy extending a hand to each other, commemorates both the assassination of King and the speech given by Robert Kennedy in Indianapolis the night of King’s death.
+The site features Martin Luther King, Jr. and Robert Kennedy extending a hand to each other.
+It commemorates both the assassination of King and the speech given by Robert Kennedy in Indianapolis on the night of his death.

 Pro Tip: The words from Kennedy’s speech are displayed on a nearby plaque.